Scholarships & Awards

 The annual Spring Art Fair offers a chance for High School students to showcase their talent.
-TAP provides approximately $1,200 in awards each year in a variety of categories to encourage, motivate, and inspire continued interest and achievement in artistic endeavors.
+The Art Project provides approximately $1,200 in awards each year in a variety of categories to encourage, motivate, and inspire continued interest and achievement in artistic endeavors.

-Here at TAP, we celebrate student art, and we believe that kids benefit from being able to display their work to the public in a professional gallery setting.
+Here at The Art Project, we celebrate student art, and we believe that kids benefit from being able to display their work to the public in a professional gallery setting.
 Each May, you’ll find our gallery walls awash with student art that is hand-picked by their teachers to showcase the projects they’ve been working on together all year.

-Elementary and middle schools show at TAP in alternating years, while high schools are featured each year.
+Elementary and middle schools show at The Art Project in alternating years, while high schools are featured each year.
 In addition to having the chance to show and sell their work in a real gallery environment, high school students are given special awards in a variety of categories, thanks to a benevolent, anonymous donor.